ReviewMyContract.aiReview My Contract

 Without these exclusions, you can be held liable for disclosing information that was never genuinely confidential — or that you developed yourself.

-Without the ability to comply with court orders and regulatory requirements, you face an impossible choice between contract compliance and legal compliance.
+Without the ability to comply with court orders, regulatory requirements, and SEC whistleblower reporting obligations, you face impossible conflicts between contract compliance and legal compliance.

 Signs of a Well-Balanced Confidentiality Clause